Fastec Racing Honda CB750 Cafe Racer

 Integrated taillight and rear camera

-Furthermore, a multi-element LED headlamp, mounted on custom ears [brackets] that are coupled with lowkey Motogadget Blaze indicators, for signalling.
+Or the multi-element LED headlamp, mounted on custom ears [brackets] coupled with lowkey Motogadget Blaze indicators, for signalling.

 CB750 Custom Headlight brackets